 How does Telstra compare to other NBN providers?

-If you are looking for a broadband plan with included entertainment, Fetch TV is available on plans from Optus, iiNet, Internode and iPrimus.
+If you are looking for an alternative broadband plan with included entertainment, Fetch TV is available on NBN plans from Optus, iiNet, Internode and iPrimus.
 Similar to Telstra TV, Fetch offers streaming (Netflix, Stan, YouTube, etc.), free-to-air channels, and more.

-Overall, Telstra for bare-bones unlimited data tends to be priced higher than the competition.
+Overall, Telstra does offer some of the most expensive NBN plans on the market, so it may not be the best choice for Aussies on a budget.
 If you’re looking to shop around, other providers worth keeping an eye out for include:

 Is Telstra NBN worth the money?

 Telstra has recently streamlined its NBN plans in the wake of controversy surrounding speeds and pricing.
 With month-to-month and unlimited data plans now available, Telstra offers more flexibility and choice than before, in addition to a host of extras.